Main types of fans|Classification by material, use, place of origin, size, and correct usage

 ∙ Points to keep in mind at weddings [25].

-A fan that is inserted into the left breast of the obi of a black or colored tomesode kimono for celebratory occasions such as weddings is called a suehiro.
+A fan that is inserted into the left breast of the obi of a black or colored tomesode kimono during celebratory occasions such as weddings is called a suehiro.
 Suehiro" means spreading from the top to the bottom (the end), and is shaped like the numeral "8.
-The word "suehiro" means "spreading out," and has long been associated with development and prosperity, making it a very auspicious item.
+It means that the end will spread out, and it has been a very auspicious symbol for development and prosperity since ancient times.

 However, there are some manners that must be observed when using suehiro.
 It is taboo to open a fan and fan out.
 The original purpose of the suehiro is ceremonial, to create a boundary between you and your partner.
 In other words, to create a boundary between the other person and oneself implies "to be courteous to the other person.
 Therefore, to express gratitude to the other person, please be careful not to use it in a way that goes against the original use of suehiro, as it is a breach of etiquette.